Congregation of Jesus Charitable Trust

 - Our approach is to hold your information for as short a time as possible.
 However, for contact and taxation reasons, where we have legal obligations, this will be usually for as long as the relevant activity requires it.
 For example, for donations we have a statutory obligation to retain information for 6 years for tax purposes.

 Making A Complaint

-- If you are unhappy with the way in which we have processed or dealt with your information then please contact the Data Protection Officer who will seek to rectify your complaint immediately.
+- If you are unhappy with the way in which we have processed or dealt with your information then please contact the Data Protection contacts who will seek to rectify your complaint immediately.
 You can also complain to the Information Commissioners Office on 0303 123 1113.